 - Accurate paperwork gives owners the tools they need to make better management decisions.

-- Management should keep accurate files for each employee that include I-9 documentation, government correspondence, original job applications, salary and work histories, references and contact information including next-of-kin contacts.
+- Management should keep accurate files for each employee that include I-9 documentation, government correspondence, original job applications, salary and work histories, references, copies of ID cards and emergency contact information, including next-of-kin contacts.

 - In the restaurant industry, it takes an average of 18 months to catch employees who steal, pilfer, embezzle or misrepresent their qualifications.
 Organizing records and paperwork reduces the time needed to uncover employee problems.